ofonorow wrote:Maybe not Nobel prize worthy... but I had an idea..

 My guess is that if you hadn't stirred it vigorously, the meter would have read none.

-BTW, Liposomes don't freeze untill 4 degrees Fahrenheit, so you need to make sure your freezer gets that low or lower.
+BTW, Liposomes don't freeze untill 4 degrees farenheit, so you need to make sure your freezer gets that low or lower.
 According to their quality statements they can last for up to 2 months at 4 degrees also when they're brand new.